php/php-rfcs/rfcs/0000-language-evolution.md

 A [`function_and_const_lookup='global'`](https://wiki.php.net/rfc/use_global_elements) declare has been proposed and declined recently.
 While this particular proposal was declined, we may still wish to consider other name resolution changes that bring the rules for functions/constants and classes in line.

+## String interpolation changes

+The [arbitrary expression interpolation](https://wiki.php.net/rfc/arbitrary_expression_interpolation) RFC proposes to introduce the `"foo #{1 + 1} bar"` syntax for interpolating arbitrary expressions.
+This poses a minor backwards-compatibility break, because currently `#{}` is allowed inside strings and does not have special meaning.
+A backwards-compatibility break could be avoided by making the syntax opt-in.
+It would even be possible to use the `"foo {1 + 1} bar"` syntax, though whether that is a good idea is a different question.

+This example is interesting, because it involves a change to the PHP lexer, while all the previous examples involved changes to the compiler or runtime.

 # Approaches

 Three general approaches (more in terms of philosophy than technical detail) have been discussed in the past and are summarized here.